The Chiffons: Personnel changes

-Tiring of the constant touring and lack of hits, Judy Craig left the group in 1972, and she took a bank job in Manhattan.
+Tiring of the constant touring and lack of hits, Judy Craig left the group in 1972, and took a bank job in Manhattan.
 The remaining trio continued to do live shows with Sylvia now as permanent lead singer.
 Eventually, Sylvia, Pat, and Barbara took on regular 9-5 jobs, but continued to do live shows on weekends.
 Sylvia eventually left, and her spot was taken by alternating friends of the group.

 In 1970, George Harrison released the song "My Sweet Lord", whose musical similarities to "He's So Fine" prompted the estate of Ronnie Mack to file a copyright infringement claim.
 The Chiffons went on to record "My Sweet Lord" in 1975.
 A judge later found that Harrison had unintentionally plagiarized the earlier song.

 Sylvia returned to the Chiffons during the 1980s.
 On May 15, 1992, Barbara Lee died from a heart attack, and Craig returned to the group.
 Peterson retired shortly thereafter and was replaced by Connie Harvey.
 Harvey has since left to pursue a solo career and Bennett has retired from the group.

 As of 2023, Judy Craig occasionally performs with her eldest daughter and a niece.
 Pat Bennett lives in Georgia.
 Sylvia Peterson retired from her career in healthcare, and died on July 28, 2023, at the age of 77.